letsconnectvpn/lc-daemon/README.md

 Where `n` is the number of rows the response contains.
 This is an integer >= 0.
 See the examples below.

+If a command is not supported, or a command fails the response starts with `ERR`, e.g.:

+    FOO
+    ERR: NOT_SUPPORTED

 ### Setup

 As we want to go for "zero configuration", we want the portal to specify which